Joshuabarradas234/intellidoc-engine/README.md

-IntelliDoc Engine — AI-Powered Document Processing on AWS
+IntelliDoc Engine — AI‑Powered Document Processing on AWS

-One‑liner: Upload any receipt or document → extract vendor, date, and items → search everything instantly.
+One‑liner: Upload any receipt or document -> extract vendor, date, and items -> search everything instantly.

-🚀 Executive Summary
+Executive Summary

 IntelliDoc Engine is a serverless AI‑powered document processing pipeline that automatically extracts text from uploaded documents, classifies them, and makes the content immediately searchable.